trisulnsm/trisul-scripts/lua/frontend_scripts/inputfilter/silk/README.md

 silk.lua
 ========

-Import silk data dumps into Trisul for further analysis.
+Import SilK (https://tools.netsa.cert.org/silk/docs.html)  data dumps into Trisul for further analysis.

+SiLK is a suite of tools that work with large scale Netflow/IPFIX monitoring.
+The flows are stored in "packed" files by the packing tools.
+Then there is another set of analysis tools to read data off the packed files and perform some analysis.

+This script allows you to feed the packed files as input to the Trisul Streaming Analytics pipelines.
+This gives you spectacular visibility that would be quite hard to put together with the tools alone.

 How this works ?
 -----------------

-The tool @rwcat@ is used to read SiLK dump files and write them to a named pipe, this lua script reads from the named pipe, converts the binary record, and pushes into Trisul pipeline.
+The tool `rwcat` is used to read SiLK dump files and write them to a named pipe, this lua script (silk.lua) readsfrom the named pipe, converts each binary record, and pushes into Trisul pipeline.

 Running the script